WICG/pending-beacon/README.md

 ```
 beacon = new PendingPOSTBeacon(url, options = {});
 ```

+An instance of `PendingPOSTBeacon` represents a beacon that will be sent by the browser at some point in the future.
+Calling this constructor queues the beacon for sending by the browser; even if the result goes out of scope, the beacon will still be sent (unless `deactivate()`-ed beforehand).

+The `url` parameter is a string that specifies the value of the `url` property.
+It works the same as the existing [`Navigator.sendBeacon`][sendBeacon-api]’s `url` parameter does.
+Note that multiple instances of `PendingPOSTBeacon` can be made, so multiple beacons can be sent to multiple url endpoints.

 The `options` parameter would be a dictionary that optionally allows specifying the following properties for the beacon: